BBOXX/nest/README.rst

 ~~~~~~~~

 1. Nest will import all TaskSets from `tasksets/`
 2. Run any dependencies e.g. flask webserver for shared data between Locusts.
+(NOT IMPLEMENTED.)
 3. Using the values in the config file (or 'Get config from sub-tasksets' setting), assign the various weights.
 4. Display weightings that will be used with confirmation prompt (skippable with some commandline argument).
-4. Run Locust with weightings set from config (thoughts on how to run this using AWS Lambda/etc)
+5. Run Locust with weightings set from config (thoughts on how to run this using AWS Lambda/etc)

 Example TaskSet
 ~~~~~~~~~~~~~~~